ucsb-cs148/w25/_exam/mvp_code_freeze_and_release.md

 This is the version of your code that will be featured in your MVP videos, which will be reviewed in class on Tuesday, February 14

 # MVP Video
-MVP Video is due by end of tomorrow, Tuesday, 10/26/2021 (23:59:59): link to it in your GitHub repo in team/MVP_DEMO.md and enter it in [the team links spreadsheet](https://docs.google.com/spreadsheets/d/1dXhvtRPpwhPkopjN_JF59bV_RtqDguA2QaIEntIMFLk/edit) !
+MVP Video is due by end of Monday, 02/13/2023 (23:59:59): link to it in your GitHub repo in team/MVP_DEMO.md and enter it in [the team links spreadsheet](https://docs.google.com/spreadsheets/d/1dXhvtRPpwhPkopjN_JF59bV_RtqDguA2QaIEntIMFLk/edit) !